-Specifically, it provides guidance on how to identify veins, including tributaries and varicosities relevant to the patient's signs and symptoms, and possible future treatments.
+Specifically, this clinical guidance provides guidance on how to identify veins, including tributaries and varicosities, relevant to the patient's signs and symptoms, and possible future treatments.
 Attention is given to the sonographic appearances of the vein path, structure and flow haemodynamics relevant to CVD.
-Pre-existing knowledge and skills to identify acute venous disease (i.e., deep vein thrombosis, superficial vein thrombosis) are assumed and not covered in this clinical guideline.
+Preexisting knowledge and skills to identify acute venous disease (i.e., deep vein thrombosis, superficial vein thrombosis) are assumed and not covered in this clinical guideline.